bloominstituteoftechnology/Sprint-Challenge-React-Wars/README.md

 1. What is React JS and what problems does it try and solve?

+React JS is a JavaScript library (collection of other people's code for reuse) that is aimed at making the creation of user interfaces painless (no comment on whether this is actually the case ;).
+Part of trying to solve this is to create a virtual DOM that the user interacts with and changes before ReactJS renders these changes to the actual DOM.

-1. What does it mean to _think_ in react?
+2. What does it mean to _think_ in react?

+This means to break components down into a parent-child-etc. relationship and to assign responsibilities to each component appropriate to that component's level, without reaching too high or too low for functionality.

-1. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.
+3. Briefly describe some of the differences between a Class/Stateful component and a Functional/Presentational component.

+Functional components have no state, and are simpler to write.

-1. Describe state.
+4. Describe state.

+State in ReactJS is a container of data, usually presented as an array of objects, that the ReachJS is intended to take in, make changes to, and return prior to rendering.

-1. Describe props.
+5. Describe props.

+Props is a set of properties accepted as arguments into ReactJS functions that the program then processes.

 ## Project